nick-shaw/blackmagic-output/README.md

 ## Acknowledgments

 - Blackmagic Design for the DeckLink SDK
-- pybind11 project for excellent C++/Python bindings
+- pybind11 project for the C++/Python bindings
 - Contributors and testers